MrLaVisuals/MrLaVisuals/README.md

 I'm a Developer and a creative professional.
 I'm currently the Social Media Producer at Dartmouth College.

-- 👾 Founder of Nyeusi Tech LLC
 - 🌱 I’m currently learning Python
 - 💬 Ask me about motion graphics
-- 📫 How to reach me: IG @nyeusitech
+- 📫 How to reach me: IG @mr2_wealthy
-- 👑 Pronouns: he/him
-- ⚡ Fun fact: I interned at Disney 🏰